Super Micro Computer (NASDAQ:SMCI) versus Apple (NASDAQ:AAPL) Critical Contrast

 Apple has higher revenue and earnings than Super Micro Computer.
 Super Micro Computer is trading at a lower price-to-earnings ratio than Apple, indicating that it is currently the more affordable of the two stocks.

-This is a summary of recent recommendations and price targets for Apple and Super Micro Computer, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Super Micro Computer and Apple, as reported by MarketBeat.

 |Sell Ratings